johntam/OpenTOMS/README.md

 	> Ensure that the directories have the proper permissions so that the www-data (default
 	> Apache user) can read the files.
 Also important that www-data can browse all folders (set the
 	> x on the folders)
+	>
+	> Ensure that all directories under /app/tmp/cache are chmoded 777.

 7. CakePHP uses an ACL system to control access to pages.
 The ACL parameters are stored in the aros, acos and aros_acos tables in the database.
 These tables can be initialised by running the